embold/emb-integration-samples/local_scan/local_scan.md

 ### Local Scan Advantages
-   Integrating Embold trace tool with the build allows for faster scan times, as the developer would generally modify only a few files within the code-base, in a single commit.
-Incrementally making changes and building (eg.`make`) will trigger incremental compilation, as a result it will create a smaller compilation database and hence faster local analysis, with the output containing issues only from the files that were last modified.
+   Integrating Embold trace tool with the build allows for faster scan times, as the developer would generally modify only a few files within the code-base, in a single task/commit.
+Incrementally making changes and building (eg.`make`) will trigger incremental compilation, as a result it will create a smaller compilation database and hence faster local analysis.
+The output csv will contain issues only from the files that were last modified.
 However, please note that resetting the build, such as running `make clean` will trigger full analysis on the next scan.

 ### Note
 Embold trace tool should be fed the actual build compilation command (make, ninja, msbuild, gcc, etc) and not the build generators such cmake, meson, autotools.
-The build generators will have to be run separately first.
+The build generators will have to be run separately first (which is generally a one-time activity).